What is my Moped worth | What is my Mopeds value

 You may get interested people who might be willing to pay closer to your asking price but you will have to deal with making time to show the bike and potential buyers “flaking” on you.
 This may take more of your time invested in the sale.
 Then they will likely call you in a few days with more questions about the bike once they buy it.
 Almost always happens even when selling a project bike to someone who isn’t a Resaler or Collector.

-Comment below what your experience has been with reselling mopeds?
-Let me know if you have any additional questions that I did not answer?
+Comment below about what your experience has been with reselling mopeds.
+Let me know if you have any additional questions that I did not answer.

 7 comments